 The application of this interpretive principle to administrative decision-making by administrative or governmental officials exercising conferred authority is critical to implementing international human rights in Canada.
 Conferred decision-making must be exercised reasonably, in accordance with international human rights values, including the right to adequate housing and to an adequate standard of living.
-The Supreme Court has also established that the Canadian Charter of Rights and Freedoms should be presumed to provide human rights protections that accord with Canada's international human rights obligations.27 Reasonable decisions must consistent with the Canadian Charter, including Charter values such as dignity, equality and security.
-All decision-makers thus have an obligation to consider and apply a human rights framework that embraces both constitutional and international human rights values.28 The Supreme Court has also developed a new and more robust, rights-informed standard of reasonableness in the administrative law context.
+The Supreme Court has also established that the Canadian Charter of Rights and Freedoms should be presumed to provide human rights protections that accord with Canada's international human rights obligations (Slaight Communications Inc. v.
+Davidson, 1989).
+Reasonable decisions must consistent with the Canadian Charter, including Charter values such as dignity, equality and security.
+All decision-makers thus have an obligation to consider and apply a human rights framework that embraces both constitutional and international human rights values (Doré v.
+Barreau du Québec, 2012).
+The Supreme Court has also developed a new and more robust, rights-informed standard of reasonableness in the administrative law context.
 This provides a critical framework for ensuring that decision-making across a range of policies, programs and administrative bodies is consistent with the realization of rights to housing and an adequate standard of living.
-In adopting a rights-based approach based on this framework, Ontario's housing and anti-poverty strategies would simply implement and enforce obligations which are already binding but have been largely ignored.
+In adopting a rights-based approach based on this framework, provincial/territorial housing and anti-poverty strategies would simply implement and enforce obligations which are already binding but have been largely ignored.